Danny Ventre: Later career

 Later in his career he played for Warrington Town, Skelmersdale United, Droylsden and Widnes.

 Having made seven league appearances in his first season for Widnes, Ventre was a regular throughout the 2019-20 season, adding another seventeen appearances, while also making eight appearances and scoring four goals for MSB Woolton in the amateur Liverpool Premier League.
 Returning to Widnes for the 2020-21 season, Ventre made another three league appearances before the season was curtailed.

 When the Liverpool Premier League resumed in April 2021, Ventre returned to MSB Woolton, where he was ever-present until the end of the season in June, making ten league appearances, scoring eight goals.
 During the following season, he added another twelve appearances and four goals, scoring nine goals in 20 league games in the 2022-23 season, and making fifteen appearances, with fourteen goals, in the 2023-24 season.
-He improved his goalscoring record in the 2024-25 season, scoring 21 goals in 20 appearances as the club gained promotion to the North West Counties League for the first time, and continued to be a regular fixture in the 2025-26 season.
+He improved his goalscoring record in the 2024-25 season, scoring 21 goals in 20 appearances as the club gained promotion to the North West Counties League for the first time, and continued to be a regular fixture in the 2025-26 season, winning the Division One North Player of the Month award for January 2026.

 Coaching career

 In November 2020, Ventre was appointed first-team coach at Widnes where he combined this role with his existing role as a player.
 Ventre also held the role of Blackpool Under-18s manager alongside this role.

 In July 2022, Ventre was appointed as first-team coach at Bristol Rovers.
 Following the departure of Joey Barton and subsequent appointment of Matt Taylor, he departed the club in December 2023.

+John Coleman appointed Ventre as his assistant manager at Waterford in May 2025.
+The pair were dismissed just four months later after winning only four of their 21 games in charge.

+Ventre was appointed as assistant head coach at Livingston in July 2026, working under Glenn Whelan, but the pair lasted only two months and were relieved of their duties on 6 September.